Germanisation in Poland (1939–1945): Destruction of Polish culture and science

-In October 31, 1939 Joseph Goebbels stated: "The Poles fundamentally should not have theatres, cinemas [...].
+On October 31, 1939 Joseph Goebbels stated: "The Poles fundamentally should not have theatres, cinemas [...].
 All schools and seminaries must be closed down in the General Governate [...].
 Poles should be left with such educational institutions that will punish the hopelessness of their national status."
 Hans Frank commanded that all educational institutions above elementary must be liquidated.
 The teaching of history was forbidden.

 The occupying authorities of the German General Governate brought into being operations that would inhibit the cultural development of the forcefully subordinated Polish population in the long-run.
-The main guidelines were formed by Dr. E. Weltz and Dr. G. Hecht's national politics programme from November 25, 1939 based on Adolf Hitler's statements made at the November 23, 1939 conference of the Ministry of Interior Affairs.
+The main guidelines were formed by Dr. E. Weltz and Dr. G. Hecht's national politics programme from November 25, 1939, based on Adolf Hitler's statements made at the November 23, 1939, conference of the Ministry of Interior Affairs.
 The document concluded, inter alia:

 "Universities and other higher education institutions, vocational schools, as well as secondary schools were always centres of Polish chauvinistic upbringing and therefore must be closed down.
 Only primary schools may be permitted, teaching only the most primitive of subjects: arithmetic, reading and writing.
 Education in fields of greater nationalist reals, like geography, history, history of literature and gymnastics, must be prohibited."

 The Minister of Education, K. Szelągowski along with other higher administrators were sent to a concentration camp in Sachsenhausen.
 Thereupon, higher education institutions and secondary schools were liquidated.
-The General Superintendent Frank, on June 18, 1940 decided to resume the operation of primary and vocational schools with a limited educational level, limited to that of German technical schools.
-More drastic decisions in the sphere of education were proposed by Heinrich Himmler, who in a document from May 15, 1940 proposed to reduce the level of education in the General Governate to four-year primary schools, students would be taught numbers up to 500, writing of the surname and the enforcement of a tract that God's command against the Poles is total servitude, honesty, urgency and kindness towards the Germans.
+The General Superintendent Frank, on June 18, 1940, decided to resume the operation of primary and vocational schools with a limited educational level, limited to that of German technical schools.
+More drastic decisions in the sphere of education were proposed by Heinrich Himmler, who in a document from May 15, 1940, proposed to reduce the level of education in the General Governate to four-year primary schools, students would be taught numbers up to 500, writing of the surname and the enforcement of a tract that God's command against the Poles is total servitude, honesty, urgency and kindness towards the Germans.